-Make-Up Exam Policy: No make-up exams will be offered except for University excused absences (i.e., not a cold, planned vacation, or work conflict, etc.), such as a health emergency causing hospitalization, or the unfortunate death of an immediate family member (see the University's Grief Absence Policy, pg.
+Make-Up Exam Policy: A make-up exam will only be considered for University excused absences such as a documented, health emergency causing hospitalization, or the unfortunate loss of an immediate family member (see the University's Grief Absence Policy, pg.
 14).
-Documentation of a health emergency must be provided by a physician, on their letterhead, and with their signature.
-Should you become unable to attend class for an extended period of time due to a serious, documented health or personal issue, please contact the college representative in the Office of Student Affairs in your college for guidance.
+An Accommodation will not be considered for a cold, planned vacation, or work conflict, etc. Should you become unable to attend class for an extended period of time due to a serious, documented health or personal issue, please contact the college representative in the Office of Student Affairs in your college for guidance.
 Following this discussion, please contact me to discuss potential accommodation.